Grelot/global_fish_genetic_diversity/README.md

 Montpellier, 2017-2019

-Published in Nature Communications, 2020
+* Published in Nature Communications, 2020

+* A web application is available to display Figure 1 with more details: https://shiny.cefe.cnrs.fr/wfgd/

-Codes are also available on our gitlab: https://gitlab.mbb.univ-montp2.fr/reservebenefit/worldmap_fish_genetic_diversity
+* Codes are also available on our gitlab: https://gitlab.mbb.univ-montp2.fr/reservebenefit/worldmap_fish_genetic_diversity

 # Table of contents